Note: This review was updated on December 17, 2020 to cover the changes in Black Mesa: Definitive Edition.

-And while people have been criticizing Valve since Half-Life 2 came out in 2004 for not releasing another entry in the series yet, and industrious group of fans set out to remake Half-Life not long after its award-winning sequel hit shelves, naming their remake Black Mesa after the famous research facility where Half-Life takes place.
+And while people have been criticizing Valve since Half-Life 2 came out in 2004 for not releasing another entry in the series yet, an industrious group of fans set out to remake Half-Life not long after its award-winning sequel hit shelves.
+They named their remake Black Mesa, after the famous research facility where Half-Life takes place.

 This is a project which had been going on for a whopping sixteen years, which came to a conclusion when the team behind the game (Crowbar Collective) recently put out a full PC release of their Half-Life remake on Steam.

-It’s remarkable, though, how Half-Life’s plot, scenes and set pieces have lost none of their impact since the first game hit shelves back in 1998, and which are all wonderfully recreated in Black Mesa.
-Seeing Freeman don his hazard suit, with indicators for health and energy appearing onscreen and hearing the HEV suit voice again (well, Black Mesa’s version of it) still warms my heart.
+It’s remarkable, though, how Half-Life’s plot, scenes and set pieces have lost none of their impact since the first game hit shelves back in 1998, and all are wonderfully recreated in Black Mesa.
+Seeing Freeman don his hazard suit, indicators for health and energy appearing onscreen and hearing the HEV suit voice again (well, Black Mesa’s version of it) is still heart warming.

 And once in the test chamber were the famous “resonance cascade” experiment goes wrong and all hell breaks loose, I still felt the same sense of awe and wonder as when I played the original game for the first time all those years ago.

 After things go awry at the Black Mesa facility, creatures from the alien world of Xen start warping in.
-Half-Life fans have gotten to know these creatures’ names by heart over the years: enemies like the headcrab (which bear a resemblance to the face huggers in Alien), the barnacles, which stick to ceilings ready to catch passersby with their slimy tongues, and the houndeyes, alien dog-type enemies which emit a shock wave which can injure Freeman and destroy objects.
-There are plenty of other enemies roaming Black Mesa, including the zombies, giant lizard-like creatures which spit acid and also the alien grunts, which make an appearance later in the game.
+Half-Life fans have gotten to know these creatures’ names by heart over the years: enemies like the Headcrab (which bear a resemblance to the face huggers in Alien), the Barnacles (which stick to ceilings ready to catch passersby with their slimy tongues) and the Houndeyes, alien dog-type enemies which emit a shock wave which can injure Freeman and destroy objects.
+There are plenty of other enemies roaming Black Mesa, including the zombies, giant lizard-like creatures which spit acid and the alien grunts, which make an appearance later in the game.

 If anything, there may be too many weapons in Black Mesa, but at least the game gives you plenty of options to dispatch the many foes you encounter in your journey.